Moussaka is a classic Greek comfort food. Follow our step-by-step recipe to make this easy and comforting eggplant casserole.

 Is this recipe Turkish or Greek?

-Moussaka is a common dish in the Middle East and the Mediterranean so it's very difficult to classify it as belonging to a specific country, though most Americans seem to think of it as Greek and it commonly found in Greek restaurants in the United States.
+This is a common dish in the Middle East and the Mediterranean so it’s very difficult to classify it as belonging to a specific country, though most Americans seem to think of it as Greek and it commonly found in Greek restaurants in the United States.
 The preparation of moussaka differs in Turkey, Greece and Lebanon.
-According to Clifford A. Wright, one of the first moussaka recipes was found in an Arabic cookbook from the 13th century.
+According to Clifford A. Wright, one of the first recipes for this dish was found in an Arabic cookbook from the 13th century.

 It depends on the region and, of course, the recipe.
 Moussaka can be made with or without potatoes.
 I love including potatoes because the starch turns it into a full meal and holds the dish together pretty well.